This is part 4 of the Excel for Architects series. You can find links to the other parts of the series here.

 5. Choose your colors carefully

 Use restraint when adding colors.
 Consider one or two colors maximum.
 Choose colors that work well together but still get your point across – don’t just add color for the sake of color.
-If you need help selecting colors, try Adobe’s Kuler color wheel tool.
+If you need help selecting colors, try Adobe’s Kuler color wheel tool or Canva’s Design Wiki on Colors.
 Complementary colors are always a good choice as are shades of the same color.

 6. Shade alternate rows for readability